microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Schema view](./Media/SchemaView.png)

-1. Select the **Merge** table and complete the following steps below:
+1. Select the **Merge** query and complete the following steps below:
     1. Select the **ProductSubcategoryKey** and **ProductCategoryKey** column names from the schema list.
     1. Navigate to the **Schema tools** tab and select the **Remove columns** option.